-I was very happy to have the chance visiting each booth, tasting the food, and experiencing the culture.
-One of the country that caught my attention was Nauru (officially named the Republic of Nauru), an island republic in the southwestern Pacific Ocean.
+I was very happy to have the chance of visiting each booth, tasting the food, and experiencing the culture.
+One of the countries that caught my attention was Nauru (officially named the Republic of Nauru), an island republic in the southwestern Pacific Ocean.
 It is home for over 9,000 Nauruan.
 The country lies on an approximately 21 square km surface.
 You can go around the island for only about 20 minutes by car or 4 hours by foot.

 It has estimated that there are about 6,000 speakers of Nauruan language.
 Most of them also speak English since English is also the official language.
-Nauruan vocabulary contains a few of German loanwords, which is a result of the strong influence of German missionaries.
-Here are several phrases that I found on the brochure that I got from Nauruan booth.
+Nauruan vocabulary contains a few German loanwords, which is a result of the strong influence of German missionaries.
+Here are several phrases that I found in the brochure that I got from Nauruan booth.

 - Ekamowir Omo - Greetings/ Hello - 問候/ 你好

 - Omo Yoran - Good Morning - 早安